hateflow/hf-backend/README.md

 # HateFlow backend
-HateFlow can detect and inappropriate comments.
+HateFlow can detect and classify inappropriate comments.
 It is available using an API documented [here](https://jschoedl.eu.pythonanywhere.com/docs/neseps/).
 ## Installation
 (tested on Ubuntu 20.04 and Python 3.8)